 25. Whole Wheat Pasta with Garlic and Olive Oil – $1.00

-This Italian classic proves simple is best.
+This Italian classic proves that simple is best.
 Add red pepper flakes or a sprinkle of cheese if you have it.

 🛒 Final Thoughts